 Steps for making French Macarons

 Macarons take practice.
 Don't get discouraged by them - it took me a long, long time to get to the point I am at now, and even now I still have fails.
 Read the recipe right through, make sure you have enough time set aside to really focus in, and don't worry if they don't work.
-They will still end up delicious.
-Here's the basic process of making French Macarons:
+They will still end up delicious and you will have amazing homemade macarons.
+Here's the basic Macaron step by step process: